hybridgroup/mechanoid/README.md

 #### Application

-What the developer who uses TinyWASM is creating.
+The host application that the developer who uses TinyWASM is creating.

 #### Modules

-What developers who are creating code for this Application are writing.
+The WASM modules that developers who are creating code for this Application are writing.

 #### Engine